-Thai Massage is famous for the many different types of stretches which it includes.
-However keep in mind that you should never start therapy work or any type of Thai Massage work with strong stretches.
+Thai Massage is famous for the many different types of stretches that it includes.
+But keep in mind that you should never start therapy work or any type of Thai Massage work with strong stretches.

-You should start with warming techniques, probing with your fingers for trouble spots, using motion techniques like circling or rocking to loosen up an area.
-After doing all those things, then you can get into stronger stretching techniques, not the other way round.
+You should start with warming techniques, probing with your fingers for trouble spots, and using motion techniques like circling or rocking to loosen up an area.
+After doing all those things, you can then get into stronger stretching techniques – not the other way around.

 If someone comes to you with a problem, and you just do your work without ever saying a word, the client will not feel included.
-It is better to talk about the condition and the progress, elicit feedback and instill confidence in the client that you are helping them effectively.
+It is better to talk about the condition and the progress, ask for feedback, and instill confidence in the clients that you are helping them effectively.

 Be open to intuitive information

-If you work in a strictly analytical frame of mind, just thinking about anatomical features, or even worse, letting your mind drift to unrelated topics, you will block the reception of any subtle clues or information.
+If you work with a strictly analytical attitude, just thinking about anatomical features, or even worse, letting your mind drift to unrelated topics, you will block the reception of any subtle clues or information.

-If however you intentionally open yourself to intuitive information, and focus on feeling rather than on thinking, you might be amazed at what information you can spontaneously pick up in that way.
+Instead, try to intentionally open yourself up to intuitive information and focus on feeling rather than on thinking.
+You might be amazed at how much information you can spontaneously pick up in that way.
 This is just a matter of practice.

 The essence of Thai Massage therapy